cdktf/cdktf-provider-googlebeta/docs/googleNetappStoragePool.java.md

 - *Type:* java.lang.String

 Name of the location.

-Usually a region name, expect for some FLEX service level pools which require a zone name.
+For zonal Flex pools specify a zone name, in all other cases a region name.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.36.0/docs/resources/google_netapp_storage_pool#location GoogleNetappStoragePool#location}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.37.0/docs/resources/google_netapp_storage_pool#location GoogleNetappStoragePool#location}

 ---